 The Bayerische Staatsgemäldesammlungen first created a position dedicated to provenance research in 1999, limited to a period of three years.
 Until 2002, Ilse von zur Mühlen surveyed the museum’s holdings and compiled a catalogue for the 125 works from the former Göring collection, which was published in 2004.
 In 2006, the investigated works in this report were reported to www.lostart.de on suspicion of theft.
 In 2008, the museum set up its own department for provenance research to which a full-time conservation specialist was appointed, i.e., the position was made permanent.
 Since then, Dr. Andrea Bambi has been examining the provenance of artworks that were made before 1945 and acquired by the museum in or after 1933.

 The Provenance Research Department at the Bayerische Staatsgemäldesammlungen has five staff members.

-Since the Washington Conference Principles were agreed in 1998, the Staatsgemäldesammlungen has returned thirteen artworks to their rightful owners.
-The works came from the collections of James von Bleichröder, Eduard Behrens, Josef Block, Curt Glaser, Elisabeth Glanville, Julius Kien, August Liebmann Mayer, Max Meirowsky und Ottmar Strauss.
-The Bayerische Staatsgemäldesammlungen took a proactive approach and, on its own initiative, arranged the restitution of seven works to the descendants of James von Bleichröder, Eduard Behrens, Julius Kien und August Liebmann Mayer, were initiated proactively by the Bayerische Staatsgemäldesammlungen.
+Since the Washington Principles on Nazi-Confiscated Art were agreed in 1998, the Staatsgemäldesammlungen has made restitution of 14 works.
+These works had originated from the collections of James von Bleichröder, Eduard Behrens, Josef Block, Curt Glaser, Elisabeth Glanville, Julius Kien, August Liebmann Mayer, Max Meirowsky and Ottmar Strauss.
+Seven of these restitutions, to the heirs of James von Bleichröder, Eduard Behrens, Julius Kien and August Liebmann Mayer, were initiated proactively by the Bayerische Staatsgemäldesammlungen.